CrypticT1tan/iss-locator/README.md

 ## FEATURES 🌟
 - Locates the International Space Station using coordinates converted to a physical address
 - File is scriptable to run at customizable intervals on both Mac and Windows
+- Sends desktop notifications of the ISS current location to the user whenever the script is run

 ## INSTALLATION ⚙️
 Clone the repository while in your desired directory: